OminousArchitect/KamunagiRedux/README.md

 The Kamunagi of Chains are a caster character designed such that you can spec into a variety of roles based on the skills you equip.

+## Skill Hotswap information
+**NEW**!
+The Kamunagi should be completely compatible with Brynzananas' new Skill Hotswapper with the only minor issue being that changes to Ururuu's skillset are not reflected immediately and will only take effect the next time it is her turn.

 ## ft.
 Mothmoth with a little more chitin
 ![uhhhh1](https://github.com/user-attachments/assets/271c0769-a60c-45d3-a7e6-9a427265ee65)
 ![uhhhh2](https://github.com/user-attachments/assets/fcd86913-19af-401e-a31c-857314cdde1c)